 Unfortunately, Nocona was also a warrior engaged in brutal war with the Anglo-American invaders, and he soon attracted the wrath of the Texas Rangers for leading several successful attacks on whites.
 In December 1860, a Ranger force attacked Nocona’s village.
 The Rangers mortally wounded Nocona and captured Parker and her daughter, Prairie Flower.

 Returned to Anglo society against her will, Parker was taken to her uncle’s farm in Birdville, Texas, where she tried to run away several times.
-However, with her husband dead and her adopted people fighting a losing battle to survive, Parker apparently resigned herself to an unhappy life among a people she no longer understood.
+However, with her husband dead and her adopted people fighting a losing battle to survive, Parker apparently resigned herself to a life among a people she no longer understood.
 Prairie Flower, her one connection to her old life, died of influenza and pneumonia in 1863.
 Depressed and lonely, Parker struggled on for seven more years.
 Weakened by self-imposed starvation, she died of influenza in 1870.